 - PRINCIPLE 5, INDICATOR 1: Transparency and accessibility of budgetary documents

-- PRINCIPLE 6, PRINCIPLE 8: Public availability of information on public internal financial controls and the parliamentary scrutiny.
+- PRINCIPLE 6, PRINCIPLE 8, INDICATOR 1: Public availability of information on public internal financial controls and the parliamentary scrutiny.

 - PRINCIPLE 16, INDICATOR 1: Supreme Audit Institution’s communication and cooperation with the public pertaining to its work